|

 The general principle at the time of devolution

-was that reserved matters should be limited to those matters
+was that reserved matters should be limited to those

-key principle should be subsidiarity, the idea
+The key principle should be subsidiarity, the

-lowest) competent authority.
-This principle also applies
+(or, the lowest) competent authority.
+This principle

-as possible to the citizen.
+as closely as possible to the citizen.

 Powers should only be reserved to Westminster